Gubi0609/uni-notes/Subjects/3. Semester/Signalbehandling/Lectures/L12 - Summary.md

 No exam preparation will be release.
 Only exercises from class will be necessary.

-Exam is AT LEAST 2 hours
+Exam is AT LEAST 2 hours.
+Dom't know yet

 ---